yushan0308/final_project/README.md

 ![](kumasi_diff.png)

-## Predicted population plot
+## Predicted population plot of Ghana

 ![](diff_means.png)

 ![](3DDifferencePredictorsMeans.PNG)

-Response variable is population and the predictors are mean of covariates
+The most accurate result is produced by using population as response variable and mean of covariates as predictors

+## Predicted population of Ashanti

 ![](ashanti_diff_means.png)

+Also, use the same method to zoom in Ashanti region.
+The differences are mostly in Kumasi, the central city.